-Personal Care Attendant (PCA) with Elder Care Skills Salary (Australia)
+The average pay for a Personal Care Attendant (PCA) with Elder Care skills is AU$21.89 per hour.

 |Total Pay (|